Hyundai i20 hatchback - MPG, running costs & CO2

 The 1.0-litre turbocharged petrol engine benefits from a 48-volt mild-hybrid setup, which works silently in the background harvesting energy and storing it in a small battery pack.
 This can be used to power the car's systems, improve the stop-and-start system and give acceleration a helping hand, taking some strain off the engine and boosting fuel-efficiency.

-CO2 emissions of 118g/km ensure it won't break the bank for company-car drivers paying Benefit-in-Kind tax, and it costs £150 a year in VED.
+CO2 emissions of 115g/km for the manual and 117g/km for the automatic ensure it won't break the bank for company-car drivers paying Benefit-in-Kind tax, and it costs £150 a year in VED.

 Insurance rankings for the latest Hyundai i20 haven't been confirmed yet but its affordability, reliability and small petrol engine should ensure it's affordable to cover for most drivers.
 The outgoing model spanned groups six to 15 out of 50.